-Swollen gums, which may be sore and more susceptible to bleeding, are common during pregnancy.
-This inflammation of the gums is called gingivitis.
+Pregnancy gingivitis is an inflammation of the gums also known as swollen gums.
+Swollen gums during pregnancy may be sore and more susceptible to bleeding.
 Pregnancy gingivitis is caused by the hormonal changes that increase the blood flow to the gum tissue and cause your gums to be more sensitive, irritable, and swollen.

 These hormonal changes also hinder the body’s normal response to bacteria which can cause periodontal infections.
 This makes it easier for plaque to build up on your teeth and makes you more susceptible to gingivitis.
 The severity of pregnancy gingivitis usually increases in the second trimester.

-What can you do to manage your swollen gums?
+What can you do to manage your swollen gums during pregnancy?

 Good dental care is essential during pregnancy.
 You should brush your teeth at least twice a day and floss at least once a day.
 A soft toothbrush may cause less irritation to your gums.
 You should also keep your scheduled professional cleanings and discuss any problems with your dentist.